 - The Expertise.
 Due to the changing nature of the D&O insurance market, even the most experienced M&A attorney could inadvertently draft terms in the sale agreement that could be problematic when it comes time to place a tail policy.
 Consider seeking out the expertise of those who deal with M&A insurance issues as a core discipline to ensure the draft agreement contains language that is both accurate and realistic.

 - The Premium.
-Most tail policies are placed with the a company’s current carriers, and that this is the preferred route for a number of reasons.
-Still, your broker should be able to do a market check of the premium for you.
-You want to avoid a situation where you might pay above-market.
+Most tail policies are placed with the company’s current carriers and this is the preferred route, particularly if you are also in the middle of litigation, including litigation related to the proposed M&A transaction.
+Still, you may want your broker to do a market check of the premium to avoid paying an above-market price.
 This can happen if there is no chance of competition between carriers for the tail policy.
-It’s also not a good idea to publish an overly generous D&O tail budget in a public document like the company’s sale and purchase agreement; this could lead to the insurance carrier using the top of the range as the price to quote.

 - The Continuity.
 Continuity of coverage is always important in D&O policies, and especially during M&A. The best way to ensure continuity is to place tail coverage with the current insurance carrier.
 A skilled insurance broker could place a tail with a new carrier, but first should consider: a) the policy’s prior acts and prior notice language; b) whether a warranty statement is required; and c) whether a specific claim exclusion or prior litigation exclusion is added to the tail policy.